 Try Sample Quiz

 - Habitat Loss: Habitat loss is the reduction or destruction of an area of land that provides essential resources for wildlife.
-Urbanization, agricultural expansion, and industry are some of the main causes of habitat loss.
+Urbanization, agricultural expansion, and industry are some main causes of habitat loss.

 - Wildlife Management: Wildlife management is the science of conserving and managing wildlife populations and habitats.
 This includes monitoring wildlife populations, managing hunting and fishing, and protecting threatened and endangered species.